This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Ham may be one of the most nostalgic main dishes at special occasion meals.
-A good ham should be simple, but oftentimes, it seems like they can end up dry, tough, and lacking in flavor, other than strong, smoky notes.
+A good ham should be simple, but oftentimes, it seems like it can end up dry, tough, and lacking in flavor, other than strong, smoky notes.
 I love a good ham and find that they make preparing a main dish a breeze when prepared correctly.
-The underlying flavor from the curing process is already there, so all a ham needs is a little attention for a showing stopping meal!
+The underlying flavor from the curing process is already there, so all a ham needs is a little attention for a show-stopping meal!

 Traditionally, hams are cured and smoked or baked to fully cook them.
 When you purchase a cured ham, the meat is ready to eat and simply needs to be warmed up to 140°F before serving.
 Oftentimes, this is the benefit of ham: there’s virtually no guesswork that needs to go into the preparation.